ayahajjeh/caching/README.md

 # Caching
-`This was one of my coding projects for CS51 Computer Architecture class at Dartmouth College.`
+`This was one of my coding projects for the CS51 Computer Architecture class at Dartmouth College.`

 In this project, I gain a deeper understanding of caching by exploring and analyzing how it works for real 32-bit X86-family address traces.
 I use the following four approaches to caching, with 64 lines total in the cache: